janousy/CPS-DevOps/README.md

 ## Acknowledgement

 This project was conducted in the context of the course "Software Maintenance and Evolution ".
+The course is currently thaught by Dr. Sebastiano Panichella, which was also the supervisor of our project.
 You can find the outline of the course [here](https://www.ifi.uzh.ch/en/seal/teaching/courses/sme.html).

 The following developers were involved in the project: